 - To warn them to stay away from the haram that they are likely to encounter

 - At the same time warning them of the punishments of Jahannam and inciting in them the beautiful rewards of Jannah

-It is particularly beneficial to remind them of the hadith of the high rewards for youths who are obedient to Allah swt, and at the same time warning them of the hazards of this age as a time:
+It is particularly beneficial to remind them of the hadith of the high rewards for youths who are obedient to Allah SWT, and at the same time warning them of the hazards of this age at a time: